tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 Way back in the 1930s, McLeodGanj was literally left for ruins when it was hit with a massive earthquake.
 It was brought back to the scene when the exiled Tibetan govt was given refuge in its hills.

 The honorable Dalai Lama and his house of ministers all reside in and around that area.
-I found that the tibetan souvenirs, if to be bought, were much cheaper in comparison to kasol/shimla/manali here.
-This was to be expected as a large population of exiled tibetan refugees stay here.
+I found that the Tibetan souvenirs, if to be bought, were much cheaper in comparison to kasol/shimla/manali here.
+This was to be expected as a large population of exiled Tibetan refugees stay here.
 So if you want to shop, this is the place to do so!

 We hopped around some shops and had our refreshments keeping in mind the affordable shops to buy from while returning back.
 And we left for triund.